Uniform Wasserstein convergence of penalized Markov processes: A general criterion for uniform exponential convergence of conditional distributions in Wasserstein distance

 \end{description}

-This assumption can be interpreted as a coupling estimate between $X_t$ and $Y_t$ given only $X$ is unkilled.
+This assumption can be interpreted as a coupling estimate between $X_t$ and $Y_t$ with penalization depending only on the paths of $X$.
 This only assumption is sufficient to ensure convergence in Wasserstein distance to a unique quasi-stationary distribution.

 \begin{thm} Under Assumption~(A), there exist constants $C_1>0$ and $\alpha>0$ such that, for all probability measures $\mu$ and $\nu$ on $E$ and all $t\in I$,

 In addition, the penalized semi-group $(P_t)_{t\in I}$ admits a unique quasi-stationary distribution $\nu_\text{QS}$ such that